 However, if you are experiencing problems with making a valid submission to this page and your submission meets the above criteria, please email your comments to me for inclusion.
-Sorry for any inconvenience this may cause however your views and stories are always welcome as they support others that also suffer from dartitis.
+I am sorry for any inconvenience this may cause however your views and stories are always welcome as they support others that also suffer from dartitis.

 Dartitis- Your views, comments, cures and suggestions

 December 07, 2019 - 01:11 AM Philip Bryan

 I suffered from Dartitis for several years and could not let the dart go I can now let the dart go but can not raise my arm high enough to throw the darts high enough its like a invisible force stopping my arm raising higher and when I think about throwing darts my upper arm automatically freezes and tenses up

 November 06, 2019 - 12:13 PM David Wales

 Apparently, even the great Phil Taylor said he had suffered from Dartitis earlier in his career.
 He said that he used to throw a brick (outside) and tried heavier weight darts.
 Obliviously, this did not last long since he won the World Championships 16 times!